-- Loosen wing nuts (3) manually and then remove them. - Loosen nuts 2 as far as the thread end. - Slightly raise spare wheel carrier and unhook left-hand safety hook 1. - Assemble the pump lever for the jack and slide it into the sleeve on the right-hand side of spare wheel carrier (4). - Raise spare wheel carrier 4 with the pump lever and unhook right-hand safety hook 1. - Slowly lower spare wheel carrier 4 to the - Lift spare wheel carrier 4 slightly and pull the pump lever out of the sleeve.
+- Loosen wing nuts (3) manually and then remove them. - Loosen nuts 2 as far as the thread end. - Slightly raise spare wheel carrier (a) and unhook left-hand safety hook (1). - Assemble the pump lever for the jack and slide it into the sleeve on the right-hand side of spare wheel carrier (a). - Raise spare wheel carrier (a) with the pump lever and unhook right-hand safety hook (a). - Slowly lower spare wheel carrier 4 to the ground. - Lift spare wheel carrier a slightly and pull the pump lever out of the sleeve.